ncatlab/nlab-content/pages/7/4/7/0/747/content.md

 Since the fibrancy condition in the global projective model structure is simple -- it just requires that the [[simplicial presheaf]] is in fact a presheaf of [[Kan complex]]es -- the local projective model structure has slightly more immediate characterization of fibrant objects than the local injective model structures.
 (In fact, for suitable choices of [[site]]s it may become very simple, as the above discussion of site dependence of the model structure shows).

-Onm the other hand the cofibrancy condition on objects is entirly _trivial_ in the global and local injective model structure: since a cofibration there is just an objectwise cofibration, and since every [[simplicial set]] is cofibrant, every object is injective cofibrant.
+On the other hand the cofibrancy condition on objects is entirly _trivial_ in the global and local injective model structure: since a cofibration there is just an objectwise cofibration, and since every [[simplicial set]] is cofibrant, every object is injective cofibrant.

 But the cofibrant objects in the projective structure are not too nasty either: every object that is degreewise a coproduct of representables is cofibrant.
 In particular the [[?ech nerve]]s of any _good cover_ (see below for more details) is a projectively cofibrant object.